 The following years saw mid-table finishes at best.
 At the end of the 1993/94 season, Preud’homme became the last of the layers from the glorious era to leave Mechelen.
 Their few years in the sun were at an end.
 Their dreams, no longer powered by electric, were dead.

 Can Mechelen buck that trend?
-I’ll leave that for posterity to decide, but at the end of the 2016/17 season, the club were in seventh place in the Belgian top-flight, not a million miles away from where they were when Cordier first took interest in the club.
-Should another Cordier turn up tomorrow and offer up a similar situation, how keen would the fans be for another dream?
+I’ll leave that for posterity to decide.
+But should another Cordier turn up tomorrow and offer up a similar situation, how keen would the fans be for another dream?

 By Gary Thacker @All_Blue_Daze